Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Experimental Apparatus

 \subsection{Spin polarized He* beam}

 Figure \ref{fig:souti} shows a schematic diagram of the experimental apparatus.
 All experiments were conducted in an ultrahigh vacuum chamber.
 The main part of the apparatus was the same as that used in our previous study~\cite{Kurahashi:2021vj}.
 A hexapole-type spin polarization analyzer for scattered He*, which will be described in Sec.~\ref{subsec:analysis}, was added for the present study.
 He* atoms were generated by cold DC discharge and skimmed to produce the He* beam.
-He*(2$^3$S) atoms with a magnetic quantum number of $M_S=+1$ were focused with a hexapole magnet (the polarizer hexapole) ~\cite{Baum:1988va} to pass through an aperture located downstream.
-He*(2$^1$S) and photons produced by discharge were removed by the center stop.
+He*(2$^3S$) atoms with a magnetic quantum number of $M_S=+1$ were focused with a hexapole magnet (the polarizer hexapole) ~\cite{Baum:1988va} to pass through an aperture located downstream.
+He*(2$^1S$) and photons produced by discharge were removed by the center stop.
 The photons could not be completely blocked by the center stop and resulted in the background of the scattered He* signal.
 The background caused by scattering of the residual photons was not negligible, given that the He* survival probability was low.
 A leak valve attached to the hexapole chamber allowed us to introduce He gas to quench the He* atoms in the beam without changing the photon intensity.
 This enabled us to derive the photon background. $M_S$ was defined with respect to the local magnetic field; its polarity could be flipped with a spin flipper that consisted of two longitudinal coils and a transverse coil.
-Stern-Gerlach analysis of the He* beam generated with a similar polarizer hexapole and a flipper~\cite{doi:10.1063/1.2949385} indicated that the $M_S=+1$ concentration in the non-flip mode was nearly 100\%, whereas 90\% of He* atoms were in the $M_S=-1$ state and 10\%($=\beta$) were in the $M_S=0$ state in the flip mode.
+The beam was operated in two different modes of the spin flipper, the non-flip mode and the flip mode.
+Stern-Gerlach analysis of the He* beam generated with a similar polarizer hexapole and a flipper~\cite{doi:10.1063/1.2949385} indicated that the $M_S = +1$ concentration in the nonflip mode was nearly 100\%, whereas 90\% of He* atoms were in the $M_S = -1$ state and 10\%($=\beta$) were in the $M_S = 0$ state in the flip mode.
 After the spin flipper, the He* spin state was adiabatically transported to the sample position, which was checked by analyzing the beam spin polarization using the method described in our previous paper \cite{doi:10.1063/5.0031903}.
 The He* spin direction at the sample was controlled by applying a defining magnetic field ($H$) of 0.15 G using three-axis coils located behind the sample.